The Centers for Disease Control and Prevention continually updates their information on COVID-19. Please find their latest recommendations here.

 Residents in Johnson County are following guidance from the State of Kansas and County health leaders regarding reopening the economy.

-City Hall reopened to the public on May 11.
-The City has installed some safeguards to protect employees and residents.
+City Hall is open to the public with safeguards to protect employees and residents.
 New plexiglass was installed across the front customer service desk and a “path” has been added to the front lobby to allow all customers to stay six feet apart while waiting in line.
 Staff is regularly sanitizing all public spaces.

-Edgerton Municipal Court has resumed hearing cases in person.
+Edgerton Municipal Court is hearing cases in person.
+Defendants should enter through the rear entrance of City Hall and sign in.
+Limited seating is available, so anyone who needs to speak with the judge or prosecutor may be asked to wait in their vehicle.
 All defendants who need to pay court fees and fines using a credit card can continue to pay over the phone or drop off a check in the drop box outside City Hall.
-Court is held on the fourth Tuesday of every month.
+Court is held on the third Tuesday of every month.

 City Council and Planning Commission meetings continue as scheduled.
 Public seating will be spaced out to observe social distancing.
 We ask that anyone who is sick to please stay home.
 You can email comments to Mayor Donald Roberts at email@example.com or to your City Council members or for Planning Commission to Planning and Zoning Coordinator Chris Clinton.